owntracks/recorder/README.md

 * `cards/`, optional, contains user cards which are published when either you or one of your trackers on Hosted adds a new device.
 This card is then stored here and used with, e.g., `ocat --last` to show a user's name and optional avatar.
 * `config/`, optional, contains the JSON of a [device configuration](http://owntracks.org/booklet/features/remoteconfig/) (`.otrc`)  which was requested remotely via a [dump command](http://owntracks.org/booklet/tech/json/#_typecmd).
 Note that this will contain sensitive data.
 You can use this `.otrc` file to restore the OwnTracks configuration on your device by copying to the device and opening it in OwnTracks.
 * `ghash/`, unless disabled, reverse Geo data is collected into an LMDB database located in this directory.
+This LMDB database also contains named databases which are used by your optional Lua hooks, as well as a `topic2tid` database which can be used for TID re-mapping.
 * `last/` contains the last location published by devices.
 E.g. Jane's last publish from her iPhone would be in `last/jjolie/iphone/jjolie-iphone.json`.
 The JSON payload contained therein is enhanced with the fields `user`, `device`, `topic`, and `ghash`.
 * `monitor` a file which contains a timestamp and the last received topic (see Monitoring below).
 * `msg/` contains messages received by the Messaging system.